trungnt13/odin_old/README.md

 - numpy, scipy
 - theano, tensorflow or both
 - HDF5 and h5py (optional, required if you use model/dataset saving/loading)
-- matplotlib for visualization library
+- matplotlib (optional) for visualization library
+- features packages requires miscellaneous libraries, please check the seperated README.

 *When using the Theano backend:*